 Villa, Daniel.
 J.

 “Back to Patrás: A Process of Grammaticization in a Contact Variety of Spanish

 .”
 In Proceedings of the 4th International Symposium on Bilingualism

 & J. MacSwan

 “Y nos vamos patrás: Back to an analysis of a supposed ‘calque’

 .”
 In Spanish of the U.S. Southwest: A Language in Transition

 Ramírez Urbaneja, Desirée

-This list is based on CrossRef data as of 07 november 2021.
+This list is based on CrossRef data as of 27 march 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.